Jim Frankenfield - Science Pages

 Culturally Situated Design Tools

 From Pyramids to Graffiti there are plenty of cultural topics that can be used to convey mathematical principles, especially ones that are geometric in nature.
-The target appears to be middle school level, a conclusion reached from the article on meeting standards at the top of the page on teaching materials.
-I found this in an alumni publication from RPI.
+The target appears to be middle school level.
+I found this in an alumni publication from RPI which used to host this, it is now a site of its own.